department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/automated-decision/automated-denial-content-V3.md

  - You meet the benefit requirements for the Rogers STEM Scholarship

-    - According to your service and school data records on file, as of [MM/DD/YYYY], you have less than 6 months of Post-9/11 GI Bill (Chapter 33) benefits remaining.
+    - According to your service and school data records on file, as of { Mon.
+DD, YYYY }, you have less than 6 months of Post-9/11 GI Bill (Chapter 33) benefits remaining.

     - By law, all Rogers STEM Scholarship recipients must have 6 months or less of Post-9/11 GI Bill (Chapter 33) benefits left (38 U.S. Code § 3320).